georgeefesop/pmuprofitsystem/docs/README.md

 - [Error Handling](ERROR_HANDLING.md) - Overview of the error handling system

 ### API Documentation
+- [API Endpoints](API-ENDPOINTS.md) - Comprehensive list of all API endpoints with examples
 - [API Routes](API-ROUTES.md) - Documentation for the API routes
 - [Stripe Integration](STRIPE-INTEGRATION.md) - Guide to the Stripe payment integration